Xiaoqian-Liu/MMGN/Matlab/Maxnorm/README.txt

+Matlab code for the MaxNorm method in 'A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion'

-Code for MaxNorm method by Cai and Zhou for 1-bit matrix completion.
+This folder includes code for implementing the MaxNorm method (from Cai and Zhou (2013)) for 1-bit matrix completion in Matlab.

 ===== Functions =====